RoronoaZ/Bloom-Filters/README.md

 It also includes a parallelized implementation of the Bloom filter using *OpenMP*.

 ## Standard Bloom filter (Example)
+The elements insertion process is demonstarted in the following animation, in Bloom filter, there are two main operations, the insertion and the querying, for the *deletion* operation, there are many Bloom filter variants that perform it.
 <p align="center">
 <img align="center" width="600" height="193" src="https://github.com/RoronoaZ/Bloom-Filters/blob/master/bloom-filter.gif">
 </p>